d3/d3-transition/README.md

 <a name="transition_duration" href="#transition_duration">#</a> <i>transition</i>.<b>duration</b>([<i>value</i>]) [<>](https://github.com/d3/d3-transition/blob/master/src/transition/duration.js "Source")

 For each selected element, sets the transition duration to the specified *value* in milliseconds.
 The *value* may be specified either as a constant or a function.
 If a function, it is immediately evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s transition duration.
-If a duration is not sspecified, it defaults to 250ms.
+If a duration is not specified, it defaults to 250ms.

 If a *value* is not specified, returns the current value of the duration for the first (non-null) element in the transition.
 This is generally useful only if you know that the transition contains exactly one element.